 I need information about...

-CETUXIMAB (se TUX i mab) is a chemotherapy drug.
-It targets a specific protein within cancer cells and stops the cells from growing.
+CETUXIMAB (se TUX i mab) is a monoclonal antibody.
 It is used to treat colorectal cancer and head and neck cancer.

 This drug is given as an infusion into a vein.
 It is administered in a hospital or clinic by a specially trained health care professional.